timony/Highlights/README.md

 #### Whitespaces
 In the real world, the strong discussion would be hold how to handle whitespaces in HTML as what the user can see on th page does not need to fit into how the html is represented on the background.
 See the [limitations](#whitespace-handling)

+#### Integration tests
+Omitted for the sake of simplicity (btw. that's why code coverage rate is not on desired level)

 ### Limitations